regohiro/reflect-contract-doc/Reflect Technical Paper.md

 ## Avoiding non-stakers from equation

 It is essential to keep non-stakers out of the equation when calculating rate.
-Instead of using equation from (3) that counts all users, rate is calculated as follows:
+Instead of equation (3), which includes non-stakers, rate is calculated as follows:

 $$
 \begin{align}